Sustainability is not just an agenda.

 - Sustainable leadership with a focus on people, planet and profit

-These will be factors that influence employees’ choice of workplace in the future.
+These will be factors that influence employees’ choices of workplace in the future.

 A facilitated dialogue